MarcusHatton/METHOD/README.md

 # Multifluid Electromagneto-HydroDynamics

-This is METHOD, a relativistic multi-dimensional, multi-fluid ElectroMagnetoHydroDynamic solver built and maintained by [Alex Wright](http://cmg.soton.ac.uk/people/ajw1e16/) under the guidance of [Dr Ian Hawke](https://www.southampton.ac.uk/maths/about/staff/ih3.page).
+This is METHOD, a relativistic multi-dimensional, multi-fluid DissipativeElectroMagnetoHydroDynamic solver originally built by [Alex Wright](http://cmg.soton.ac.uk/people/ajw1e16/) and extended considerably by [Marcus Hatton](https://www.southampton.ac.uk/people/5y8l7z/mr-marcus-hatton), both working under the guidance of [Dr Ian Hawke](https://www.southampton.ac.uk/maths/about/staff/ih3.page).
-METHOD is being developed as a result of a PhD project investigating the models of MHD used to model neutron star mergers.
-As a result, ideal and resistive single fluid models exist that are conventional in numerical astrophysics, and a two-fluid model adapted from Amano 2016.
+METHOD was started as a result of a PhD project investigating the models of MHD used to model neutron star mergers.
+As a result, ideal and resistive single fluid models exist that are conventional in numerical astrophysics, as well as a two-fluid model.
+Now, a number of models of dissipative hydrodynamics are also included, in particular those of Navier & Stokes (NS, a relativistic version), Muller, Israel & Stewart (MIS) and Bemfica, Disconzi, Noronha \& Kovtun (BDNK).

-It also includes the REGIME extension (Wright & Hawke 2019) to ideal MHD.
-REGIME allow ideal MHD simulations to capture resistive phenomena by including an additional source term into the equations of motion.
+It also includes both the REGIME extension (Wright & Hawke 2019) to ideal (infinite conductivity) MHD and the DEIFY extension (Hatton & Hawke 2024) to ideal (non-dissipative) HD.
+REGIME allows ideal MHD simulations to capture resistive phenomena by including an additional source term into the equations of motion, whilst DEIFY allows an ideal HD simulation to capture dissipative phenomena through a series of additinal source terms.

 ---------------------------------------------
 ---------------------------------------------